gpu-governor/gpu-governor/README.md

 # Hi, i am GPU Governor
 i am a C and C++ developer interested in Graphics and Systems programing. at the moment i program in C,C++ and Python.
-NZEOGWU OKUCHUKWU is my birth given name (but you can call me CPU or GPU Governor).
+NZEOGWU OKUCHUKWU is my birth given name (but you can call me GPU Governor).
 ### Stacks
 * Graphics Programming (OpenGL, Glfw, SDL)
 * C/C++ (Ncurses, imgui)